tarantool/doc/doc/how-to/getting_started_db.rst

 Learn more about the :ref:`connection parameters <configuration_options_connection>`.

-You can send requests to the listen URI using:
+You can send requests to a Tarantool instance using:

 *   ``telnet``
 *   a :ref:`connector <index-box_connectors>`